Holiday Gift Guide

 Family Fun: If you are looking for some fun for the whole family, here are some of my favorite games: Gravity Maze, Suspend, Stratego, and Qwirkle.
 Or you may even want to try out a Tello drone for some outdoor fun when the weather gets nicer.

-I have added links for your convenience and information, but this post was not sponsored by Amazon or any of the companies.
+I have added links for above gift ideas for kids for your convenience and information, but this post was not sponsored by Amazon or any of the companies.

 Hope Mulholland is the iCAMP Curriculum Director and a Technology Integration Specialist.